skillrepos/cc-se/labs.md

 **Why:** Rewind lets you undo mistakes or explore different approaches.

 **Action:**
-1. Ask Claude: `Delete the test file we created`
+a.
+Ask Claude: `Delete the test file we created`
-2. After deletion, press `Esc` twice or type `/rewind`
+b.
+After deletion, press `Esc` twice or type `/rewind`
-3. Select the point before deletion (the *compact*) to restore by using the up and down arrow to navigate between the checkpoints listed.
-(Notice the rewind list also offers a *Summarize up to here* option — a newer way to condense everything before a checkpoint instead of restoring to it.)
+c.
+Select the point before deletion (the *compact*) to restore **by using the up and down arrow to navigate between the checkpoints** listed and then press `Enter`.

 ![rewind](./images/ccode34.png?raw=true "rewind")

-4. Respond to the clarification question to restore both the code and the conversation.
+d.
+Respond to the clarification question to restore both the code and the conversation.

 ![rewind](./images/ccode35.png?raw=true "rewind")

-5. You should see the file and the conversation restored.
-You can just clear out any commands showing up in Claude.
+e.
+You should see the file and the conversation restored.
+You can use backspace or hit `Esc` twice to clear out any commands showing up in Claude.

 ---
 <br><br>